David Rockefeller is young. Biography of David Rockefeller. Video by David Rockefeller

 Family status

 David Rockefeller has been married since 1940 to the daughter of a partner in a prominent Wall Street law firm.
 Margaret McGrath(1915-1996).
-In marriage, the Rockefellers raised six children.
+In their marriage, the Rockefellers raised six children.

 Hobbies

 One of Rockefeller's unusual hobbies was collecting insects.
 He collected more than 40 thousand insects, which is considered the largest collection in the world.
-According to media reports, the billionaire always carried with him a jar for caught beetles.
+According to media reports, the billionaire always carried a jar with him for caught beetles.

 What else to read